Collecting Uniform Buttons

 Uniform Button Sizes & Types

 British Army buttons are as varied as cap badges.
 Each unit has its own unique regimental button, often with a crest and sometimes a crown.
 Some regiments have a second design for use on cap buttons.
 Most fall into 3 size categories:

 |Small||about 14mm diameter||for the cap and mess dress waistcoats (vests).
 This size is also used for gorgets (red tabs worn by Generals on the collar).|

 |Large||about 25mm diameter||for the great-coat and the front fastening of Guards' scarlet tunics and Officers' khaki Service Dress jackets.|

-Some units have a different range of sizes, such as for for cuffs.
+Some units have a different range of sizes, such as about 16mm diameter for cuff buttons.
 We used to annotate these as 'Very-Large', 'Large-Medium' or 'Medium-Small', but for greater accuracy, we now use diameter sizes in millimetres.

 In British military dress regulations, the diameter of buttons is often measured in 'Lines' or 'Lignes' (abbreviated to 'L').